whiterabbit010/whiterabbit010/README.md

 👋 Hi, I’m @wRabit

 👀 Interests: I'm passionate about cybersecurity, with a focus on threat detection, threat hunting, and system monitoring.
-I have experience with Python, Bash, PowerShell, JavaScript, HTML, CSS, and basic PHP.
+I have experience with Python, Bash, PowerShell, JavaScript, HTML, CSS, MySQL and basic PHP.

-🌱 Currently Exploring: I’m diving into the field of Security Analysis and expanding my skills in threat hunting using tools like Sysmon, as well as exploring different cybersecurity frameworks.
-I’m also interested in building tools for audit and compliance (e.g., ISO 27001).
+🌱 Currently Exploring: : I’m a cybersecurity enthusiast diving deeper into Blue Team activities.
+I’m expanding my skills in analysis, threat hunting, threat detection, and audit and compliance.
+While tools like Sysmon provide valuable logs for analysts, my focus is on building tools and scripts to improve SIEM operations (e.g., Splunk).
+I’m particularly passionate about developing open-source solutions for smaller companies that might lack the budget for enterprise SIEM solutions or SOC teams, to help them to improve their security posture.

 💼 Skills: